leonawicz/memery/README.md

 reads images directly from local files or via URL and meme generation is done by the package.

-While this is similar to the ‘meme’ package available on CRAN, it differs in that the focus is on allowing for non-standard meme layouts and hybrids of memes mixed with graphs.
+While this is similar to the `meme` package available on CRAN, it differs in that the focus is on allowing for non-standard meme layouts and hybrids of memes mixed with graphs.
 While this package can be used to make basic memes like an online meme generator would produce, it